 To see the home page of the artist who started the Face Your Art challenge, Chao, go to www.chaoillustrations.co.uk.

 Most Popular Art Challenge

-In fact, Inktober may be the biggest art challenge of them all, and is a great way to get lots of exposure and feedback.
+Inktober may be their biggest art challenge and is a great way to get lots of exposure and feedback.